Skip to main content

 About

-Vestaria Saga II: The Sacred Sword of Silvanister is a single player tactical role playing game with a fantasy theme.
+Vestaria Saga II: The Sacred Sword of Silvanister is a single player tactical role playing game with fantasy and anime themes.
 It was developed by Vestaria Project and was released on July 27, 2022.
 It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews

-• The visual presentation is mediocre, with choppy battle animations and a basic main plot that may not appeal to everyone.
+• The visual presentation is mediocre, with choppy battle animations and a low resolution that detracts from the overall experience.

 • story